Valuation Guide

 The result is that SAFE-only seed companies typically produce 409A common stock FMVs in the $0.01 to $0.15 range — meaningfully lower than peers with comparable economics that have completed a priced round.
 Once SAFEs convert in a priced round, methodology shifts to OPM backsolve and FMV typically steps up.
 For more on how SAFEs affect 409A valuations, see our guide to 409A valuation after a SAFE round.

-When Your Seed-Stage 409A Falls Outside the Typical Range
+What Does It Mean If Your Seed-Stage 409A Falls Outside the Typical Range?

 Common-to-preferred ratio above 30%.
 Possible drivers include a near-term acquisition discussion that the appraiser has incorporated into PWERM weighting, a 1x non-participating preferred with very low liquidation preference relative to enterprise value, an unusually low DLOM (under 20%), or a very short expected time-to-liquidity (under 4 years).